Simulated Realizations Post-processing#

 Post-processing refers to operations to provide summaries over multiple realizations.

-Here will will focus on a few local statistical summaries.
+Here we focus on a few local statistical summaries.
 These methods calculate the local cumulative distribution function at each location in the model based on pooling the local realizations.

 The following are local summaries demonstrated in this workflow: